phetsims/phet-info/doc/strings-i18n-and-yaml.md

 7. Strings must support patterns/placeholders, and be translated into other languages in a grammatically correct way.
    This is important because grammatical incorrectness can create a barrier, dissonance, or confusion, and impede streamlined usage of the sim.
+8. There should be one way of doing things (as much as possible), while retaining backward compatibility with legacy string formats.
+9. Type safety for constants and patterns.
+10. Support for Axon Properties
+11. Readability and maintainability of the string files, so that they are easy to read, understand, and modify by developers, designers, and can support hundreds of strings.

 To this end, we have developed a custom string management system to address these concerns.